l00sy4/l00sy4.github.io/_posts/2023-11-26-Using LSA for persistence.md

 To achieve persistence using this method, all we have to do is copy the dll to `%windir%\System32` and add it's name to the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa\Security Packages` registry.
 Alternatively, we can use PowerSploit's `Install-SSP` function or Empire's `install_ssp` module.

 For example, we can look at Mimilib.
-Particularly, the [kssp.c](https://github.com/gentilkiwi/mimikatz/blob/master/mimilib/kssp.c) component, in which we notice that the function `kssp_SpLsaModeInitialize` is exported as `SpLsaModeInitialize` in `Mimilib.def`.
-Consequently, when LSA loads this SSP, the preceding function is called, and Mimilib achieves it's functionality.
+Particularly, the [kssp.c](https://github.com/gentilkiwi/mimikatz/blob/master/mimilib/kssp.c) component.

 ### Extras